The Future of War

 Lawrence Freedman who is an authority on war and warfare, past and present, and consultant to governments on conflict, is joined by the BBC World Affairs editor and foreign correspondent, John Simpson, to investigate how past conflicts inform the present and future of war, weapons, security and strategy.
 In conversation with former Guardian security and defence editor, Richard Norton-Taylor.

-Lawrence Freedman is Professor Emeritus of War Studies at King's College London.
-Sir Lawrence was a member of the Chilcot Inquiry into Britain’s role in the 2003 Iraq War, and was the official historian of the Falklands Campaign.
-He comments regularly on contemporary security issues and has written extensively on nuclear strategy and the Cold War.
-Strategy was an FT and Economist book of the year, and A Choice of Enemies: America Confronts the Middle East won the 2009 Lionel Gelber Prize and the Duke of Westminster Medal for Military Literature.
+Sir Lawrence Freedman is Emeritus Professor of War Studies at King's College London.
+He was a member of the Chilcot Inquiry' into Britain and the 2003 Iraq War, and was the official historian of the Falklands Campaign.
+He has written extensively on nuclear strategy and the Cold War, and comments regularly on contemporary security issues.
+His book Strategy was a Financial Times and Economist book of the year; A Choice of Enemies: America Confronts the Middle East won the 2009 Lionel Gelber Prize and Duke of Westminster Medal for Military Literature.